blacklucius101/Tester/README.md

 * DO NOT reevaluate previously emitted events

 Signals are event-based and immutable.

+The expansion engine must explicitly separate:
+1. finalized accumulation state
+2. realtime projected accumulation state

+This separation is REQUIRED because ZigZag pivots are mutable and may:

+* extend
+* relocate
+* repaint
+* disappear
+* change classification

+throughout their lifecycle.

+The engine must support realtime threshold triggering from mutable pivots without permanently double-counting mutable expansion.

+Do NOT permanently accumulate mutable pivot expansion repeatedly on every recalculation.
+That approach causes accumulation inflation because the mutable pivot continuously evolves while remaining the same pivot.

 Historical reconstruction does NOT need to perfectly reproduce realtime chronology.